Juicy meatloaf stuffed with hard boiled eggs.

 While I do make lots of meatballs, using all kind of meats, pulses, grains or vegetables, I have rarely made meatloaf.
 I don’t know why actually, when I do make one and we eat it I always like it and wonder why am I not doing something so easy and delicious more often.
 But then I think of the mile-long cooking list I already have and realize that there is only so much time left for making meatloaf…

-But I am glad I did get to make this Easy Meatloaf with Eggs.
+But I am glad I did get to make this Easy Beef Meatloaf with Hard Boiled Eggs.
 It was a happy coincidence of me finding this recipe in one of my notebooks and having an abundance of eggs in the house.
 I wrote this recipe there in 2004 from a Romanian cookbook I borrowed from a friend (unfortunately I have no idea who wrote that book, I just scribbled down some recipes without bothering about the author).
 I remember the year so well, because it was the first time I went back home after actually moving to Germany, I could not cook much yet and spent a lot of time writing down some of my grandmother’s recipes and those found in Irina’s cookbook.

 Although this is a recipe found in an old Romanian cookbook, I realize that meatloaf is one of those international recipes that seem to exist in lots of other countries.
 We have the Falscher Hase in Germany for instance and I have seen many American, British, Italian or Greek recipes for meatloaf as well.